k1kolev/info/features/ui-ux-features/navigators.md

 It's all about the data - huge amounts of data go across various departments, projects, and teams.
 Most often, this data is stored in tabular forms, organized in records, with parameters that define the various pieces that comprise them.

+In order to quickly find the necessary data and handle it with ease and care, you'll need the proper means.

-Your company can benefit from digital tools that are easy to use, quick to adopt, powerfully integrated into your business management platform.
+**Navigators in @@name** are digital tools that are easy to use, quick to adopt, and powerfully integrated into your business management platform.

-In order to achieve speed, precision, and proper perception of
+Your company can benefit from

+Explore the **Navigator** functionality in **@@name** to learn how you can access the right information for your needs quickly and precisely.

 ## Managing large amounts of business data